JeffAMcGee/twitwatch/README.md

 and directory to store files in.
 You can create additional dictionaries in settings if you want to run multiple crawlers.
 Then you can run the crawler by running `crawl.py` followed by the name of the field in settings to use.
-In the example settings, you can start the crawler by running this command:
+In the example settings, you can start the link crawler by running this command:

-    ./crawl.py aggies
+    ./crawl.py link

 ## Notes
 The crawler process automatically kills the process and restarts it every 15